-We kissed on the couch while watching a movie in his parents basement.
+We kissed on the couch while watching a movie.
 He asked if I wanted to go further and I froze at the question.

 How much further?
 Should I be cool and roll with it?
 Should I say no?